looperrwang/iOSSystemLibStudy/iOSSystemLibStudy/OpenGLES/OpenGL ES Programming Guide - 翻译.md

 #### Remove Extension Suffixes

 > The OpenGL ES 2.0 extensions listed below define APIs that are incorporated into the core OpenGL ES 3.0 specification.
 To use these features in an OpenGL ES 3.0 context, simply remove the extension suffixes from function and constant names.
-For example, the name of the glMapBufferRangeEXT function becomes glMapBufferRange, and the DEPTH_COMPONENT24_OES constant (used in the internalformat parameter of the glRenderbufferStorage function) becomes DEPTH_COMPONENT24.
+For example, the name of the `glMapBufferRangeEXT` function becomes `glMapBufferRange`, and the `DEPTH_COMPONENT24_OES` constant (used in the `internalformat` parameter of the `glRenderbufferStorage` function) becomes `DEPTH_COMPONENT24`.
 >
 > [OES_depth24](http://www.khronos.org/registry/gles/extensions/OES/OES_depth24.txt)
 > [OES_element_index_uint](http://www.khronos.org/registry/gles/extensions/OES/OES_element_index_uint.txt)